MicrosoftDocs/cloud-adoption-framework/docs/get-started/operational-excellence.md

 ## Next steps to delivering operational excellence across the portfolio

 Operational excellence requires a disciplined approach to reliability, performance, security, and cost optimization.
-Use the remaining get-started guidance in this article series to help ensure each of those principles is implemented through consistent automation approaches.
+Use the remaining guidance in this series to help ensure each of those principles is implemented through consistent automation approaches.

-- **Cost optimization**: Continuously optimize operating costs by using the get-started guide on [managing enterprise costs](./manage-costs.md)
+- **Cost optimization:** Continuously optimize operating costs by using the get-started guide on [managing enterprise costs](./manage-costs.md)
-- **Security**: Reduce risk by integrating enterprise security across the portfolio by using the get-started guide on [implementing security across the portfolio](./security.md).
+- **Security:** Reduce risk by integrating enterprise security across the portfolio by using the get-started guide on [implementing security across the portfolio](./security.md).
-- **Performance management**: Ensure IT asset performance supports business processes by using the get-started guide on [performance management across the enterprise](./performance.md).
+- **Performance management:** Ensure IT asset performance supports business processes by using the get-started guide on [performance management across the enterprise](./performance.md).
-- **Reliability**: Improve reliability and reduce business disruptions by using the get-started guide on [implementing controls to create reliability](./reliability.md).
+- **Reliability:** Improve reliability and reduce business disruptions by using the get-started guide on [implementing controls to create reliability](./reliability.md).